-Clafoutis has been a favorite summer dessert in the Bojon kitchen since I introduced Jay to it and waxed poetic in 2010 with a recipe for gluten-full apricot cherry clafoutis.
+Clafoutis has been one of our favorite fruit dessert recipes since I introduced Jay to it and waxed poetic in 2010 with a recipe for gluten-full apricot cherry clafoutis.
 I then featured an apricot clafoutis with cardamom and honey in my book Alternative Baker, as well as a fall version with pears, pomegranate, and pistachios.
-I've toyed with cherry versions made with chestnut flour and chocolate chunks.
-But this gluten-free cherry clafoutis is as close to classic as it gets, and it truly needs no embellishment.

 What is Cherry Clafoutis?

-Fresh from the oven, clafoutis batter tastes like a thick baked custard wrapped around luscious fruit.
-In every spoonful you get a bite of fresh cherry infused with your spirit of choice, plus creamy, buttery batter redolent with almond and vanilla.
 Like most French desserts, clafoutis isn't overly sweet.
 Despite tasting rich and decadent, it has some nutritional value too – lots of fresh fruit, protein-rich eggy batter, and minimal sugar (just a couple of teaspoons per serving).

 Clafoutis vs. Flaugnarde